erickmerchant/handcraft/README.md

 #### collection.filter(callback)

 The callback will be run for each item in the _collection_.
-Return a boolean to move onto the map step.
+Return a truthy value to move onto the map step.

 #### collection.map(callback)